intpixpro/Apps-on-EKS/README.md

 ## Conclusion

-In this article I've tried to cover all requirements from the tasks.
+In this manual I tried to cover all the requirements of the tasks.
 - The process of EKS installation.

 - The deployment processes of applications and monitoring tools, uncluding the following: